RMITLibrary/easy_cite/markdown/ieee.md

 A secondary citation is used when you acknowledge the work of an author that you have read about in another author’s work.

-The IEEE referencing style does **NOT** allow for the use of secondary citations.
+The IEEE referencing style does **not** allow for the use of secondary citations.

-If a secondary citation has to be used, then the original source MUST be located and cited.
+If a secondary citation has to be used, then the original source must be located and cited.

-If the original source cannot be located, then do NOT cite it.
+If the original source cannot be located, then do **not** cite it.

 ###### end-subtype-content